Freddis/snap-on-openapi/README.md

 > [!NOTE]
 > Note that the interface of `defineDefaultError` forces you to use synchronous context.
 It's no coincidence: errors may happen during your own error handling.
 This approach guarantees that whatever happens, we always have a suitable response ready.

 The last thing we need to do is write the error handler itself.
-Strap-On OpenAPI can't magically know what error to respond with; the best it can do is respond with the default error response.
+Snap-On OpenAPI can't magically know what error to respond with; the best it can do is respond with the default error response.

 Surprisingly enough, the last call related to error handling is `customizeGlobalConfig()`, which was already covered above.
 The reason why it's done this way is to allow you to tweak error handling when you work with `DefaultConfig`.
 The built-in error types are quite good, and many people may prefer to use them for a while before actually setting up their own error responses.